 And to you mama, whether in the midst of sleepless newborn nights or toddler tornados or the midst of potty training, may you find strength as a mother, as a wife, and as a person to let go of any expectations or judgements you place upon yourself.

-May love and gratitude fill your hearts and peace be with you on the journey.
+May love and gratitude fill our hearts and peace be with all of us on the journey that motherhood is.